edap/ofxRaycaster/README.md

 # ofxRaycaster
 WIP raycaster

-This addon contain a definition of a ray in 2D and 3D dimension, and it includes methods to check for intersection with ofPrimitives, ofPolylines, segments, Plane etc ...
+This addon contains a definition of a ray in 2D and 3D dimension, and it includes methods to check for intersection with ofPrimitives, ofPolylines, segments, Plane etc ...

 ## How to use it:
 Download this addon in you `addons` folder.
 Create a new project with the project generator and add as addon `ofxRaycaster`.